eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 That does not seem worth the time expenditure given how rarely plugins are expected to fail.
 This RFC's discussion settled on it not being worth it.

+Plugins using internal/private ESLint APIs are one of the canonical examples of what this process is meant to flag.
+However, this process intentionally does not include remediations for using those APIs beyond filing an issue on the downstream repository.
+The intent is that consumers will own correcting uses of ESLint, and can ask for help in the standard ESLint channels as needed.

 ## Open Questions

 Are there other plugins we should include that satisfy the criteria?